OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

 ## Step 2: Create the add-in project and set up the test server
 1. Create a local folder named *onenote add-in*.

 2. Open a **cmd** prompt and navigate to the **onenote add-in** folder.
-Run the `yo office` command, as shown below.
+Run the `yo office` command as shown below.

    ```
 C:\your-local-path\onenote add-in\> yo office
    ```
-   >These instructions use the Windows command prompt but are equally applicable for other shell environments.
+   >These instructions use the Windows command prompt, but are equally applicable for other shell environments.

 3. Use the following options to create the project.